 “Profitability will likely improve, as the replacement plan can result in an improved risk pool in the individual market,” S&P said in a report on the House leadership’s initial plan.

-Health insurers’ cautious optimism about the bill contrasts with the rest of the health industry.
-Lobbying groups representing doctors, hospitals and nurses have objected vehemently to the legislation.
-AHIP spokeswoman Kristine Grow said the group remains concerned about the long term stability of the Medicaid health plan market because the GOP bill would kill the Medicaid expansion and reduce federal Medicaid funding to states.
-She also said it’s too early to know how insurers’ 2018 premiums would be affected under the GOP bill.
+The cautious optimism of health insurers about the bill contrasts with the rest of the health industry.
+Lobbying groups representing doctors, hospitals, and nurses have strongly opposed the legislation.
+According to AHIP spokeswoman Kristine Grow, the group is concerned about the long-term stability of the Medicaid health plan market because the GOP bill would repeal Medicaid expansion and cut federal Medicaid funding to states.
+She also stated that it is too early to tell how the GOP bill will affect insurers’ 2018 premiums.

 “The main thing I am worried about is this bill will cause millions of people to lose insurance coverage,” he said.

-Kaiser Health News (KHN) is a national health policy news service.
-It is an editorially independent program of the Henry J. Kaiser Family Foundation.
+Kaiser Health News (KHN) is a national news service covering health policy.
+It is a program of the Henry J. Kaiser Family Foundation that is editorially independent.